Charcoal, the skin care ingredient on everyone's lips

 4. Exercise caution when ingesting charcoal.
 It binds to toxins, but also to the beneficial substances in your gut; too much charcoal can lead to the kind of projectile vomiting usually reserved for poisoning victims and exorcisms.

-In summary, charcoal cosmetic products are generally safe, but like all other cosmetic products, self-testing is recommended before you go overboard with it.
+In summary, charcoal cosmetic products are generally safe, but like all other cosmetic products, self-testing is recommended before you go overboard.

 Looking for a really safe way to use charcoal in beauty products?
 Try our new and improved patchouli soap for men, aptly named Charcoal Lane.
-This wonderful "soap that really smells like soap" will replace our Nag Champa soap.
-The soap contains Hawaiian Black Lava salt on one side for a scrubby get-clean-now experience, while swirls of purifying charcoal throughout provide a refreshing, gentle lather that deep cleans.
+It contains sea salt on one side for a scrubby get-clean-now experience, while swirls of purifying charcoal throughout provide a refreshing, gentle lather that deep cleans.